Hiring employees can be a time consuming and expensive process.

 Take the time to introduce the employee to department leadership and all coworkers who the new employee will be interacting with.

-Continue checking on the new hire daily until you know that they are comfortable with the team and all coworkers.
+Continue checking on the new hires daily until you know they are comfortable with the team and all coworkers.

 2. Introduce a Mentor